 If you want to see my work NOW, click on "Gallery".

 During the late 90's I lived in my gallery, the ec`Collective Gallery & Studio Cafe'.
 It was an artist's way of life to me- surrounded by art and creative people, no real "clock" to live by.
 My sons raised, I was my only responsibility.
 Not like farming, but it was a hard life, and I loved every minute of it.

 Following is an article that appeared in the West Seattle Herald - 10/9/1996

 I am a self-nurturing artist with no professional art education.
-That works for me because I don't know what I'm doing wrong so I do anything I want.
+That works for me because if I don't know what I'm doing wrong so I do anything I want.
 The only hold back, most Galleries want a pedigree before they'll represent the work.
-So a big hug and thank you to Diane, owner of Alki Arts Gallery, who took a chance and showed my work in her West Seattle then her Seattle galleries.
+So a big hug and thank you to Diane Venti, owner of Alki Arts Gallery, who took a chance and showed my work in her West Seattle then her Seattle galleries.

 I'd love to hear anything you may want to share with me...Sheila@LengleArt.com.